Travel Ideas & Inspiration

 Where is the Albertina Museum?

-Containing over 800 years of art history, you’ll see works from Schiele, Funke, Van Gogh, and even the most famous Klimt, “The Kiss.”
+Containing over 800 years of art history, you’ll see works from Schiele, Funke, Van Gogh, and even "The Kiss" by Klimt.

 How to visit the Upper Belvedere Museum